Physical Media

 Presented in a cardboard cover, the disc features content not in the main game in addition to a fold-out leaflet named “Mission Map 2 plus α”.

-Visit the Videos page to see the exactly whats on the East Edge File disc.
+Visit the Videos page to see exactly what the East Edge File disc contains.

 OverBlood 2 Strategy Guide 1